Nursing Ausbildung in Germany For International Students (2026 Guide)

 Charité – Universitätsmedizin Berlin

 Charité is one of the top medical schools in Europe.
-Moreover, it offers highly regarded nursing and health science programs, and in addition, these programs have a strong clinical and research focus.
+It offers highly regarded nursing and health science programs with a strong clinical and research focus.

 Munich’s Ludwig Maximilian University (LMU)

 Unlike specialized vocational schools, Ludwig Maximilian University (LMU) Munich does not provide a direct Ausbildung (vocational training) curriculum.
-However, the university hospital, LMU Klinikum, serves as a practical training partner for nursing vocational schools in the Munich area.
+The university hospital, LMU Klinikum, serves as a practical training partner for nursing vocational schools in the Munich area.

 University of Hamburg (UHH)

 Vocational nursing training programs are not available at UHH.
-However, the Berufliche Hochschule Hamburg (BHH) offers a Bachelor of Science (B.Sc.) in Applied Nursing Science for students seeking an alternative to traditional schooling.
+The Berufliche Hochschule Hamburg (BHH) offers a Bachelor of Science (B.Sc.) in Applied Nursing Science for students seeking an alternative to traditional schooling.

-Generally, this program is ideal for those seeking a university-level nursing degree in Hamburg.
-In addition, it offers a monthly stipend and combines theoretical university study with practical training in healthcare institutions.
+This program is ideal for those seeking a university-level nursing degree in Hamburg.
+It offers a monthly stipend and combines theoretical university study with practical training in healthcare institutions.

 Technical University of Munich (TUM)